DuraidAli/DuraidAli/README.md

-- 👋 Hi, I’m @DuraidAli
+- 👋 Hi, I’m @Duraid Ali
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning First step
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on professional
-- 📫 How to reach me ...
+- 📫 How to reach me duraid.geo@gmail.com

 <!---
 DuraidAli/DuraidAli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.